fastforwardlabs/blog/content/posts/2021-05-26-deep-learning-for-automatic-offline-signature-verification.md

 ![](/images/hugo/metricblog/signature_pipeline.png)

 ##### Figure 4 .
-A summary of tasks that comprise the automatic signature verification pipeline.
+A summary of tasks that comprise the automatic signature verification pipeline (and related machine learning problems).

 **Input Normalization**

 Offline signature images can be noisy.
 More importantly, they can contain spurious information that might cause a machine learning algorithm to utilize features that do not generalize to new test distributions (e.g. background color of images, stroke color, marks or ticks that might appear in a subset of training data etc).
 To address this, input images should be normalized.
-In our experiments, we will explore a three step process following existing ASV research [^2] - grayscale conversion to reduce color channels, image binarization using a thresholding method and cleaning (removal of background artifacts such as text, rubber stamps, etc).
+In our experiments, we will explore a three step process following existing ASV research [^2] - grayscale conversion to reduce color channels, image **_binarization_** using a thresholding method and cleaning (removal of background artifacts such as text, rubber stamps, etc).
+Note that cleaning can be framed as an _**image translation**_ problem where we translate from a _dirty image_ to a _clean image_ using models such as Autoencoders and GANs (e.g. cycleGANs[^7]).

 Note that in other domains (e.g. natural images), color, and some types of noise may be beneficial to accurate classification, but are more likely to contribute biases in this use case.

 **Signature Detection**

 Documents containing signatures may be of arbitrary sizes and structure, and the location of signatures in these documents may vary.
 This task (also referred to as signature extraction [^2]), focuses on identifying the location of each signature given a document.
-In this work, we will frame this task as an object detection ML problem where an ML model outputs a list of bounding boxes for signatures, given an image.
+In this work, we will frame this task as an __**object detection**__ ML problem where an ML model outputs a list of bounding boxes for signatures, given an image.

 **Representation Extraction**